-While literary accomplishments of Group Captain Randhir Singh popularly known as Kunwar Viyogi in literary circles are many and noteworthy, the Sahitya Akademi awardee’s most unique and path breaking contribution to the language is exposing Dogri literature to the lyrical melody and disciplined form of Sonnets, a relatively new and unexplored genre for Dogri writers.
+While literary accomplishments of Group Captain Randhir Singh popularly known as Kunwar Viyogi in literary circles are many and noteworthy, the poet’s most unique and path breaking contribution is exposing Dogri literature to the lyrical melody and disciplined form of Sonnets, a relatively new and unexplored genre for Dogri writers.

-The celebrated writer’s genius lies in the fact that he not only introduced this form of literature to Dogri, but also adapted it to the uniqueness of Dogri language.
-Each sonnet, crafted with such perfection and originality of thought speaks volume of the fine quality of work the poet put in to create his masterpiece.
+Viyogi’s genius lies in the fact that he crafted each sonnet with such perfection and originality of thought that it speaks volume of the fine quality of work the poet puts in to creating his masterpiece.

 Among many of his writings, the poet’s favorite theme is speaking to God – giving Him great power and also time and again questioning his omnipotence, even seeking his approval in his stoic acceptance of fate.
 There is a recurring theme of accepting God’s verdict.
 He writes of wringing life worth living out of the dismal bounties he was bestowed.
 With publishing of these works the poet rose not just in reputation, but elevated the stature of Dogri literature.